 - 1. All policies and procedures used to review and maintain the code, data, and documentation will be reviewed.
 For each component in the system decomposition, the installation date under configuration control, the current version identification, and the date of the most recent change(s) will be reviewed. - 2.
 The policy for flood model revision and management will be reviewed. - 3.
 Portions of the code will be reviewed. - 4.
 The tracking software will be reviewed and checked for the ability to track date and time. - 5.
-The list of all flood model revisions as specified in CIF-6.D will be reviewed.
+The list of all flood model revisions as specified in Flood Standard CIF-67.D will be reviewed.

-CIF-7 Flood Model Security
+CIF-78 Flood Model Security

-The modeling organization shall have implemented and fully documented security procedures for (1) secure access to individual computers where the software components or data can be created or modified, (2) secure operation of the flood model by clients, if relevant, to ensure that the correct software operation cannot be compromised, (3) anti-virus software installation for all machines where all components and data are being accessed, and (4) secure access to documentation, software, and data in the event of a catastrophe.
+The modeling organization shall have implemented and fully documented sSecurity procedures shall be implemented and fully documented for (1) secure access to individual computers where the software components or data can be created or modified, (2) secure operation of the flood model by clients, if relevant, to ensure that the correct software operation cannot be compromised, (3) anti-virus software installation for all machines where all components and data are being accessed, and (4) secure access to documentation, software, and data in the event of a catastrophe.

 To ensure that the flood model is secured against unauthorized access.
-Security procedures are necessary to maintain an adequate, secure, and correct base for code, data, and documentation.
+Security procedures are necessary to maintain an adequate, secure, and correct base for code, data, and documentation of the flood model and platforms.
 The modeling organization is expected to have a secure location supporting all code, data, and documentation development and maintenance.
 Necessary measures include, but are not limited to, (1) virus protection, (2) limited access protocols for software, hardware, and networks, and (3) backup and redundancy procedures.